ItradeLQ/network-file-shares-and-permissions/README.md

 </p>
 <br />

-We've reach the end of this tutorial.
+We've reach the end of this activity.
 Hope you enjoyed the tutorial!